 The Aztec Calendar Wheel and the Philosophy of Time

-The Aztec calendar wheels have been a source of fascination for centuries.
+The Aztec or Mexica calendar wheels have been a source of fascination for centuries.
 It was not just a way to keep time - it was a complete philosophy of time in which every day had a religious significance.
 They also believed that time went in cycles - ultimately in the repeated destruction and recreation of the world.
 The universe was viewed as a very delicate equilibrium in constant danger of being disrupted by shifting powers of the gods and of the elemental forces in their lives.
 This view added up to the Aztecs essentially having two pretty much independent calendars, one related to the seasons and one to more sacred matters.

 The calendar consisted of a 365-day calendar cycle called xiuhpohualli (year count) and a 260-day ritual cycle called tonalpohualli (day count).
 These two cycles together formed a 52-year calendar round.
 The xiuhpohualli is considered to be the agricultural calendar, since it is based on the sun, and the tonalpohualli is considered to be the sacred calendar.